2023 Big Ten men's basketball tournament

 The 2023 Big Ten men's basketball tournament was a postseason men's basketball tournament for the Big Ten Conference of the 2022–23 NCAA Division I men's basketball season which took place from March 8–12, 2023.
 The tournament was held at the United Center in Chicago, Illinois.
+This was the last year in which the first round was broadcast on BTN, as it would move to Peacock starting 2024.

 Purdue defeated Penn State 67–65 to win the tournament.
 As a result, they received the conference's automatic bid to the 2023 NCAA tournament.

 Seeds

 All 14 Big Ten schools participated in the tournament.
 Teams were seeded by conference record, with a tiebreaker system used to seed teams with identical conference records.
 The top 10 teams received a first round bye and the top four teams received a double bye.
 Tiebreaking procedures remained unchanged from the 2022 tournament.